Planning

 A Municipal Record Search is a document that provides details regarding issued building permits on file, the status of inspections, and any outstanding orders.
 It also offers information with respect to planning such as the zoning designation, permitted uses, and any planning approvals for the property.
 Typically, these requests are from solicitors performing a transfer of ownership or placing a mortgage.
 Please note that a Roll Number is required for the request.

-What are the Municipal Record Search Fees (2025)?
+What are the Municipal Record Search Fees (2026)?

-• Site Plan/Consent/Subdivision Agreement Compliance Letter: $400
+• Site Plan/Consent/Subdivision Agreement Compliance Letter (requires 30 days notice): $600

 Planning Activity in Muskoka Lakes